kristinezheng/kristinezheng.github.io/index.md

 Hi!
 I am currently a postbacc research fellow at Stanford with Judith Fan in the [Cognitive Tools Lab](https://cogtoolslab.github.io/).
 Currently designing experiments and building computational cognitive models, specifically applied to visualizations, formal education, and statistics literacy!

 Previously, I studied Computer Science and Brain and Cognitive Science, and minored in Women's & Gender Studies at MIT.
-During my time there, I worked with Josh Tenenbaum and Laura Schultz on computational and developmental cognitive science, and with Jim DiCarlo and Kohitij Kar on visual neuroscience.
-I also spent a summer at Princeton studying reinforcement learning with Yael Niv.
+During my time there, I worked on exciting cognitive & developmental questions with Josh Tenenbaum and Laura Schultz, and on vision models with Jim DiCarlo and Kohitij Kar.
+I also spent a wonderful summer at Princeton studying reinforcement learning with Yael Niv.

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->